venkatvb/trident-lambda-splout/README.md

  from Hadoop very efficiently.
 Splout is fast like [ElephantDB](https://github.com/nathanmarz/elephantdb) but it also allows us to execute SQL queries.
 Using SQL for serving the batch layer is convenient as we might want to break-down the counts by hour, day, week, or any arbitrary date period.

 We will also use [Trident](https://github.com/nathanmarz/storm/wiki/Trident-tutorial) to implement the remote service using its DRPC capabilities.
-[Trident](https://github.com/nathanmarz/storm/wiki/Trident-tutorial) iself will query both the batch layer and the real-time layer and merge the results.
+[Trident](https://github.com/nathanmarz/storm/wiki/Trident-tutorial) itself will query both the batch layer and the real-time layer and merge the results.

 This is how, conceptually, the overall architecture looks like: